-When does workers’ compensation coverage begin?
+Did you suffer an injury in your employer’s parking lot and wonder when workers’ compensation coverage begins?
 When you clock in for the day or when you first enter your workplace?
 As an example, let’s consider what happened to a man named Justin.
 He worked at the local hospital as a radiology technician.
 One morning, he was hurt in the hospital parking lot as he walked from his car to the building.
 Is Justin entitled to workers’ compensation benefits or not?

 When the Injury Happened Matters